-SBA Transaction Screen Assessment v.s.
+SBA Transaction Screen Assessment (TSA) v.s.
 Phase 1 ESA Reports

-An SBA Transaction Screen Assessment is not Phase I Environmental Report.
+Borrowers must understand that an SBA TSA is not a Phase I Environmental Report.
 Alternatively, it is a limited assessment that covers a portion of the research platform a Phase 1 ESA comprises.
 In fact, there are various types of Limited Environmental Due Diligence Reports that can help evaluate environmental risk.
 In particular, the SBA Program prefers the Phase 1 ESA and Transaction Screen Assessment to meet the respective ASTM Standards.
 This is a guideline for comprehensive and limited environmental risk assessment reports.
-In fact, at a minimum, the Small Business Administration prefers addressing low risk sites with these environmental screening reports, if not a Phase 1 ESA.
+In fact, at a minimum, the Small Business Administration prefers addressing low-risk sites with these environmental transaction screening reports, if not a complete Phase 1 ESA.
 This is typical for 7(a) and 504 loan programs.
 And additional information about classifying “Low-Risk” versus “High-Risk” properties is provided in the sections below.

-In particular, an SBA Transaction Screen Assessment satisfies the environmental due diligence requirement of lenders.
+In particular, an SBA Transaction Screen Assessment satisfies the minimum environmental due diligence requirements for commercial lots.
 In fact, this is almost always preferred to finance even low-risk properties with loan amounts that are in excess of $150,000.